jvogter25/wordle-golf-tracker/README.md

 ## Deployment

-Push to GitHub and deploy via Vercel dashboard with environment variables configured.
+Push to GitHub and deploy via Vercel dashboard with environment variables configured. # Trigger deployment